tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 ### Fleet Authority (FA)

+>"The Authority may be... overzealous at times, but if you got on their bad side - that's almost certanly on you."
+-"Murky"

 The Fleet Authority keeps the peace aboard the fleet and determining disciplinary actions for lawbreakers.
 They possess legislative, executive, and judicial power and their ranks go all the way from the equivalents of a beat cop to a judge.
 A rather controversial organization for outsiders, the FA is often described as unjust and fickle among fleet exiles, more intent on working for the fleet's interests than serving justice.
 Still, perhaps also due to its reputation, the FA is relatively successful at keeping the peace.

 Commonly called "White Hats" for their recognizable helmets, they operate primarily aboard city-ships where drunken brawls and petty disputes are par for the course.
 Smaller vessels typically only have a single disciplinary officer on board, who is also in charge of communications and sending status reports to higher command.

 ### Standard Upkeep (SU)

+>"I hear one of you disrespect the SU again, you'll find out what it's like to go a week without rations."
+-Captain Sabersplit

 Widely considered to be the "civilian" section of the fleet, the Standard Upkeep division accounts for nearly two third thirds of the fleet's population.
 Its mission is to maintain the quality of life of all crewmembers and it casts a very wide net while doing so: from basic needs such as medical and mealmaking to janitorial duties and entertainment.
 In short: any job that does not fall into the of other divisions.
 City-ships fall under the SU's command, massive ships that can house thousands of people living a relatively relaxed life not too dissimilar from if it were on any planetside settlement.